| Safe Haskell | Safe-Inferred |

 data Tree a = Nil | Branch a (Tree a) (Tree a)

-We can then define shrink
+We can then define shrink as follows:

 shrink Nil = [] shrink (Branch x l r) = -- shrink Branch to Nil [Nil] ++ -- shrink to subterms [l, r] ++ -- recursively shrink subterms [Branch x' l' r' | (x', l', r') <- shrink (x, l, r)]